sajonaro/dapr-java/README.md

     - 3500 is the default dapr HTTP port
     - **SERVICE_NAME** - is the name of the service `receiver` in the network
     - **API_ROUTE** - is the URL of the method to inkoke relative to the service `receiver`
  - Final detail: (actually optional) we use [traefik](https://traefik.io/traefik/) as api proxy to give `receiver's` method the route `/ping` relative to the receiver's host, e.g. `curl http://localhost/ping` run from the host invokes this microservice.
-In other words, without traefik, this we can just use `curl http://localhost:8087` command
+In other words, without traefik, we can just use `curl http://localhost:8087` command for the same result
 ## issues

 - issue with unavailable docker.sock on linux